open-quantum-safe/liboqs-cpp/README.md

 Usage
 -----

-To avoid name collisions, liboqs-cpp includes all its code inside the namespace `oqs`. liboqs-cpp defines four main classes: `oqs::KeyEncapsulation` and `oqs::Signature`, providing post-quantum key encapsulation and signture mechanisms, respectively, and
+To avoid name collisions, liboqs-cpp includes all of its code inside the namespace `oqs`. liboqs-cpp defines four main classes: `oqs::KeyEncapsulation` and `oqs::Signature`, providing post-quantum key encapsulation and signture mechanisms, respectively, and
 `oqs::KEMs` and `oqs::Sigs`, containing only static member functions that provide information related to the available key encapsulation mechanisms or signature mechanism, respectively.

 `oqs::KeyEncapsulation` and/or `oqs::Signature` must be instantiated with a string identifying one of mechanisms supported by liboqs; these can be enumerated using the `oqs::KEMs::get_enabled_KEM_mechanisms()` and `oqs::Sigs::get_enabled_sig_mechanisms()` member functions.